 The results for the case of a single FSS operating in either of the adjacent bands 17.7-18.6 GHz or 18.6-19.3 GHz can be similarly derived by using a power flux density ΦFSS= −102 dB(W/(m2 · 200 MHz)) corresponding to the maximum permitted power flux density transmitted in the above bands band attenuated by 20 dB, instead of the maximum pfd value used above.
 Assuming that the bistatic scattering coefficient computed for 18.7 GHz is the same in the adjacent bands, this is equivalent to subtracting 7 dB, that is, the difference in power flux density between the in-band and out-of-band case to the power PEESS received by the EESS (passive) sensor.

-Table 6 summarizes the results for both in-band and out-of-band transmissions in the case of a wind speed of 3 m/s.
-Note that the results of this static analysis apply both to GSO and non-GSO FSS so these cases are both included.
-However, a distinction between GSO and non-GSO FSS would be needed when performing any dynamic interference analysis.
+Table 6 summarizes the results for both in-band and out-of-band transmissions in the case of a wind speed of 3 m/s. {US Reason: this consideration is invalid even in a static analysis}

 TABLE 6

-Summary of reflected in-band and adjacent band FSS emissions
+Summary of reflected in-band and adjacent band FSS emissions {US Note: This should include the bistatic scattering coefficients.}